SharePoint Project Management: Dashboards & More

 Did we mention that you won’t need to be pestered by employee questions that you’ve already answered?

-And your boss will be happy, because they’ll be able to quickly see progress in a real-time way (see sample work log dashboards), not relying on outdated reports from an export.
+And your boss will be happy, because they’ll be able to quickly see progress in a real-time way, not relying on outdated reports from an export.

 Yep, it’ll make your job easier while saving the company money.

 Unfortunately, you only get those benefits if you properly implement SharePoint and integrate it with other company systems.